Allar/allar.github.io/blog/_posts/2017-02-17-Marketplace-Issues.md

 Navigating the UE4 web marketplace, you're bound to find a few quirks.
 Like this one.
 First, the recommend list is showing a list of assets by the seller who's seller's page I'm on.
 A bit redundant.
 Also, notice the extra padding for no reason?

-Every little quirk again lowers the percieved quality of the marketplace as a whole.
+Every little quirk again lowers the perceived quality of the marketplace as a whole.

 ![Layout Quirks](/images/mp/layout-quirks.png)